teadetime/pieScanner/index.md

   <img src="images/blackBox.jpg" width="48%">
   <img src="images/reflective25.png" width="51%">
   <br/>
-  <i>Figure 2:  Reflective Tissue Box(Left) and Resulting Sinusoidal Sensor Readings (Right)</i>
+  <i>Figure 1.1:  Reflective Tissue Box(Left) and Resulting Sinusoidal Sensor Readings (Right)</i>
 </p>

-Figure 2 shows the tissue box and the sequential readings over 25 seconds.
+Figure 1.1 shows the tissue box and the sequential readings over 25 seconds.
 These exhibit a huge range and are sinusoidal with a consistent period?!
 This was very confusing and we are unsure how this happened except for the fact that the material was somewhat reflective.
 Based on this info we will be testing with just cardboard and matte surfaces.

 #### Calibrating Sensor
 Obviously the units that we get from the Arduino are not representative of a distance that we can understand.
 To understand the relationship between our sensor readings and real-world distance we will create a calibration curve looking at sensor data as it relates to a known measurement.
 This curve will be curvefit over the effective distance range (20-150cm) such that we can estimate a distance based solely on a sensor reading.
-This process was done as shown in Figure 3 using a stationary sensor, and a large matte object at known distances(hence the tapemeasure).
+This process was done as shown in Figure 1.2 using a stationary sensor, and a large matte object at known distances(hence the tapemeasure).

 Our calibration setup used a large matte object with our sensor perpendicular to it.
 <p align="center">
   <img src="images/calibration.jpg" width="49%">
   <img src="images/calibrationData.png" width="41%">
   <br>
-  <i>Figure 3:  Calibration setup(Left) and resulting sensor readings for calibration curve (Right)</i>
+  <i>Figure 1.2:  Calibration setup(Left) and resulting sensor readings for calibration curve (Right)</i>
 </p>

-From the data in Figure 3 we were able to curve fit an equation that related the Arduino AnalogRead voltage to the distance in meters.
-Figure SOMETHING shows this plot, note that it is not linear!
-The equation for this relationship is given in FIGURE SOMETIHNG where “v” is the AnalogRead value.
+From the data in Figure 1.2 we were able to curve fit an equation that related the Arduino AnalogRead voltage to the distance in meters.
+Figure 1.3 shows this plot, note that it is not linear!
+The equation for this relationship is given in Figure 1.4 where “v” is the AnalogRead value.
 <p align="center">
   <img src="images/calibrationGraph.png" width="100%">
   <br/>
-  <i>Figure 4:  Calibration Graph showing curve-fit equation</i>
+  <i>Figure 1.3:  Calibration Graph showing curve-fit equation</i>
   <br>
   <br>
   <img src="images/equation.png" width="100%">
   <br/>
-  <i>Figure 5: Resulting equation of curve fit in Figure 4 </i>
+  <i>Figure 1.4: Resulting equation of curve fit in Figure 4 </i>
 </p>

 We wanted to validate how well our calibration curve was working so we took measurements a separate day with data points that were not in our curve fit.
 This data allowed us to compare our prediction(made using our conversion equation) to the ground truth (measurement via a ruler).
-Figure 6 shows this data.
+Figure 1.5 shows this data.
 Note that the predicted values are very close to the actual values.
 For reference, the value that is furthest off is <.5”.
 This validates our calibration curve.
 <p align="center">
   <img src="images/errorPlot.png" width="100%">
   <br>
-  <i>Figure 6:  Error plot of predicted vs actual distances for never-seen data</i>
+  <i>Figure 1.5:  Error plot of predicted vs actual distances for never-seen data</i>
 </p>

 ## Mechanism Design